 Each part of the study will involve two participant groups of congenitally deaf children between the ages of 5 and 12 - 40 native signers (those introduced to sign language since birth) and 40 cochlear implant users who have never been exposed to sign language.

 If Hall and fellow researcher Diane Lillo-Martin, distinguished professor of linguistics at UConn, find that early exposure to sign language can forestall cognitive issues in deaf children, then that would demonstrate that auditory experience is not necessary for healthy cognitive development.
 The researchers suspect that early exposure to sign language may be what allows these children to develop normally; direct confirmation of that hypothesis will require intervention studies, which they hope to carry out in the future.

 "This work is especially meaningful because it has important theoretical implications but it also has the potential to change practices that affect the lives of deaf children and their families," says Lillo-Martin.

 But the UConn research team also acknowledges practical challenges surrounding that conclusion.
 Children born deaf are most often born into non-signing households.
 Only about 10 percent of congenitally deaf children are born into homes in which linguistic input is available from birth through sign language.
 As such, many families would need to learn the new language.

 The researchers are currently enrolling study participants through schools and organizations serving deaf and hard-of-hearing children throughout the country as well as established connections between UConn and Gallaudet University, a public university for the education of the deaf and hard of hearing located in Washington, D.C.

 Funded by a grant from the National Institutes of Health, the project is expected to be completed by fall 2016.

-* News Release by University of Connecticut: Disabled World makes no warranties or representations in connection therewith.
+*News Release by University of Connecticut: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.